Canon 1300D vs Nikon D4

 Studio photographers will appreciate that the Nikon D4 (unlike the 1300D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 1300D and the D4 have been discontinued, but can regularly be found used on eBay.
 The D4 was replaced by the Nikon D4S, while the 1300D was followed by the Canon 2000D.
+Further information on the two cameras, as well as related accessories, can be found on the official Canon and Nikon websites.

 Review summary: Canon 1300D vs Nikon D4